mschot/dbcalm-open-docs/installation.rst

 2. Click **"Proceed to dbcalm.localhost"** (or **"Accept the Risk and Continue"**)

 .. important::
-   This is a required one-time step.
+   This is a required one-time step for development setups.
 You must accept the certificate before you can use the API.
-   This is safe for development.
-For production, see the Configuration Guide for setting up Let's Encrypt certificates.
+   For production use, configure valid SSL certificates to avoid this requirement.
+See the Configuration Guide for details.

 Access API Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~